attapun-an/How-2-excel-in-r/README.md

 # How-2-excel-in-r
+attapun-an | attapunanivat@gmail.com

- How to excel in r
+ How to excel in r (a tutorial assignment that didn't quite go as planned)

 Instructions: once you download it, you can move the whole folder around but don't rearrange the files inside.